polyvios/twAwler/README.md

 First, install MongoDB.
 The current installation assumes an unprotected Mongo (I know, will fix), so make sure it's not exposed anywhere it shouldn't be.
 Edit env.sh if you need to set it to anywhere else than localhost.
+For example, on Ubuntu you can use:

 ```
-sudo apt-get install mongodb
+sudo apt install mongodb
 ```

-Then install all packages listed in [doc/dependencies.txt](doc/dependencies.txt), using pip, apt, yum,

-rpm, source packages, or any other way you prefer.
+Then install all packages listed in [doc/dependencies.txt](doc/dependencies.txt), using pip, apt, yum, rpm, source packages, or any other way you prefer.
+For example:

 ```
 pip install sklearn